 Two years into the platform's life, in July 2019, we shipped the mid-life reinvention — a full rebuild of Mobile Mini's product pages on a React-based front end, integrated into the existing Drupal content model.
 The React pages introduced a dynamic product configurator that let buyers spec out a unit — size, door configuration, accessories, regional availability — in real time, without leaving the page.
 Paired with the configurator: an integrated chat system that handled product questions and sales conversations on the same screen.
 Buyers asked a quote question, got a human or agent response, and finished the interaction without switching contexts.

-The operational consequence was meaningful: product requests and sales conversations began closing entirely inside the chat system.
+Product requests and sales conversations started closing entirely inside the chat system.
 What had been a multi-step flow — research the product, fill a quote form, wait for a sales rep to reach out, exchange several emails — collapsed into a single live interaction on the page where the buyer was already evaluating the unit.

 WillScot — Platform Carries Through a Public-Company Merger